AIDS Healthcare Foundation: Housing

-2017 Los Angeles city Measure S "Neighborhood Integrity Initiative" - failed
+2017 Los Angeles city Measure S "Neighborhood Integrity Initiative" – failed

 In 2016, the foundation sponsored and provided more than 95% of the funding ($5.5 million) for an anti-development ballot initiative, Measure S, which was rejected with 70.4% voting against.
-This initiative would have imposed a two-year moratorium on spot zoning as well as developments requiring height and density variances and other changes that would, it claimed, prevent the city from gentrifying and growing too fast.
+Real estate developers and others spent over $8 million opposing Measure S. This initiative would have imposed a two-year moratorium on spot zoning as well as developments requiring height and density variances and other changes that would, it claimed, prevent the city from gentrifying and growing too fast.
 "As we work to house patients in L.A., City Hall focuses on approving $3,500 apartments that sit empty," Weinstein wrote in a Los Angeles Times op-ed.
 Opponents, who included many advocacy groups for the homeless as well as the city's business community, building trades unions, and developers, said that while the measure addressed some real problems, it went too far and would have not only prevented the construction of new affordable housing but made the city's overall quality of life worse by aggravating an existing housing shortage.
-They questioned whether the money spent by the AIDS Healthcare Foundation to get the initiative on the ballot was related to the foundation's mission, and suggested that it was motivated by AHF director Michael Weinstein's desire to block a development that would have dominated the view from his office window.
+They questioned whether the money spent by the AIDS Healthcare Foundation to get the initiative on the ballot was related to the foundation's mission.

+In an interview with The Advocate in 2016, regarding Measure S, Weinstein stated: "Why isn't there development in South L.A.?
+Why isn't there development in Boyle Heights?
+Why concentrate all this development in Hollywood?
+You have a [transit line] in the Valley and a [transit line] in South L.A."
+Dana Cuff, an urban planning professor at the University of California, Los Angeles stated that Weinstein's opposition to the Palladium Residences (behind the Hollywood Palladium) and other upscale developments "is not understandable" and "a misuse of [AHF's] funds," saying the organization "couldn't possibly be concerned about affordable housing" by stopping the Palladium towers.
+Some opponents have characterized Weinstein as a NIMBY who criticizes such development because it would block the views from his office building, rather than because he cares about the plight of low-income renters (Weinstein denies ever discussing his office views).
+Weinstein argues that upscale developments like the Palladium towers command exorbitant rents that price out working-class people.
+He said, "You can't call people like me NIMBYs for being against luxury housing.
+If we were against a school, a hospital, a homeless shelter, or an affordable housing project, you can call us NIMBYs all day long."